Supervisors & Proposed Research Topics

 György Csepeli, Antal Örkény: European and Russian national identity, cultural diversity and political change

-Description: The main aim of the proposal is to identify commonality and diversity in perception of Europe from the side of the EU and the nearest neighbor countries – Russia and Moldova, to propose the expert recommendations for development of the EU Partnerships Strategies with neighboring counties.
+Description: The main aim of the proposal is to identify commonality and diversity in perception of Europe from the side of the EU and the nearest neighbour countries – Russia and Moldova, to propose the expert recommendations for development of the EU Partnerships Strategies with neighbouring counties.

 Number of positions: 1